michaz/heart2017/haifa.md

 ---

-Consider sparse location data.
-Sparse means that not all activity locations will be witnessed, so trips will be missing.
-It also means that for witnessed activity locations, there will be uncertainty about their start and end time.
-Little can be said about modes of transport.
-There is even ambiguity about whether location data point is at an activity location or on a trip.
+Consider sparse location data:

+- Not all activity locations will be witnessed, so trips will be missing.
+- Uncertainty about start and end times of witnessed activities.
+- Little to say about modes of transport.
+- Ambiguity about whether location data point is at an activity location or on a trip.

 An agent trying to produce behavior consistent with the data would:

 - Do activities at witnessed locations
 - Connect them with trips